BTR-152: Service

 BTR-152s were deployed by the National Liberation Front of Chad (FROLINAT) during the First Chadian Civil War, and were instrumental in a motorized assault on Salal in April 1978.
 The BTRs were knocked out by Panhard AML-90 armored cars of the French Foreign Legion.
 Libyan mechanized battalions also deployed BTR-152s in Chad during the Chadian-Libyan conflict, often in concert with tank companies or EE-9 Cascavels.
 Several were destroyed after taking direct hits from AML-90 cannon fire or SS.11 anti-tank missiles.

 BTR-152s formed the mainstay of mechanized units on both sides during the Ogaden War.
-The Somali National Defense Force (SNDF) ordered enough BTR-152s from the Soviet Union in the late 1960s to accommodate a massive expansion in its armored and mechanized capabilities, and equip nine new mechanized battalions.
+The Somali National Army ordered enough BTR-152s from the Soviet Union in the late 1960s to equip nine new mechanized battalions.
 About half of Somalia's BTR-152s appear to have been lost in the Ogaden conflict.
 Soviet weapons deliveries to Ethiopia accelerated after the outbreak of war, and starting in March 1977 included 40 BTR-152s appropriated from the Soviet Army's reserve stocks.
 These vehicles were mostly BTR-152Vs but also included the BTR-152A anti-aircraft variant.

 The Soviet Union donated at least six BTR-152s to Mozambique shortly after that country's independence in the mid-1970s.
 Mozambican BTR-152s were deployed against Rhodesian Security Forces conducting cross-border raids, as well as in search and destroy operations mounted near Mozambican National Resistance (RENAMO) strongholds.
 It is likely that all Mozambique's BTR-152s were eliminated by land mines or Rhodesian air strikes; they were not in service long before being superseded by the BTR-60.
 A second shipment of BTR-152s was delivered to the People's Forces of Liberation of Mozambique (FPLM) in 1983, but it remains unclear whether these were deployed in front-line service.